Hello. How are you? (Click Email to let me know).

 I was moved to think about the possibilities of Jewish cinema when watching, funnily enough, a Zen Buddhist film.
 This was King Hu’s Touch of Zen (1971).
 It contains a representation of the unrepresentability of the transcendent realm in Weird ruptures to our dimension in a way to which I think Jewish cinema can look and aspire to.
 The martial arts film tells the story of a kind but bumbling scholar who is caught in the battle between a female knight and a corrupt Court eunuch of the Emperor.
 This fight embroiled a Zen monastery and its powerful Abbot to protect the knight against the violent, imperial faction.
 The film is not overtly religious in nature until the end, which depicts a desert showdown between the evil commander of the eunuch’s army, the bumbling scholar, the knight, and the abbot.
 The abbot is wounded and the film’s unique spiritual power is most acute.

 See that the evil commander is dazed, the abbot stumbles away, and then the very substance of the film begins altering.
 Quick frenetic cuts between a dizzied commander and sparkling gold interrupt the, until now, patiently and intentionally edited film.
 The abbot finds his way to a hill.
 Suddenly, the sun blots out the camera lens, and the abbot reveals that his wound is seeping golden blood.
 He wanders into the sunlight until the unbearable exposure of the sky begins to affect the actual film capturing it, flickering and sputtering, and then physically corrupting to its own negative.
-The frenzied cutting heightens, the fabric of the technology that has faithfully captured the narrative degrades further as the heroes overcome their obstacles and regard the abbot as best they can through the ruined of their eyes.
+The frenzied cutting heightens, the fabric of the technology that has faithfully captured the narrative degrades further as the heroes overcome their obstacles and regard the abbot as best they can through their ruined eyes.
 We regard the abbot as he transforms into the Buddha, the light of his halo burning a light through the camera even as we fade to black.

 I’m fascinated by the manner in which divinity is represented here both positively and negatively, that divinity is present and beyond.
 Immanent and transcendent.
 Real and Weird.
 Possible and Impossible.
 It is terrifying in its power, rupturing the very fabric of that which tries to represent it.
 Nothing and So Much that it breaks the mechanical means with which an artist has tried to express it.
 With this scene, I was reminded of the Israelites at the base of Mount Sinai, God immanent and within a void, too powerful to behold and therefore they cannot behold him.
 Only through the conduit of language can an image of him be grasped and since cinema is a medium made of time and reality, it breaks the technology with which that time and reality can be captured when God, in his rupture, breaks that time and reality.
 This is the type of God that I learned of as a kid, and this is what I want Jewish cinema to aspire to.